 The morning :

-2. Apply 3 to 5 drops of Cellular Hydration Serum.
+- Apply 3 to 5 drops of Cellular Hydration Serum .

-3. Apply 3 to 5 drops of Vitamin C Serum-in-Oil.
+- Apply 3 to 5 drops of Vitamin C Serum-in-Oil .

 The evening :

-1. Cleanse face with Triple Action Cleanser to remove sunscreen.
-Leave on skin for about 20 seconds to remove combination of sunscreen and makeup.
-Rinse thoroughly by gently rubbing skin with fingertips and pat dry.
+- Cleanse your face with the Triple Action Cleanser to remove sunscreen.
+Leave on your skin for approximately 20 seconds to remove the combination of sunscreen and makeup.
+Rinse thoroughly by gently rubbing the skin with your fingertips and pat dry.

-4. If you have spent the day in the sun, then apply 3 to 4 drops of Vitamin C Serum-in-Oil, otherwise use a light moisturizer.
+- If you have spent the day in the sun, then apply 3 to 4 drops of Vitamin C Serum-in-Oil , otherwise use a light moisturizer.

-If you’re a Skin Diligent regular, you know that our antioxidant powerhouse, Vitamin C Serum-in-Oil, is only recommended once a day, in the morning.
-However, if you’re heavily exposed to the sun, the serum is recommended twice a day.
+If you're a Skin Diligent regular, you know that our antioxidant powerhouse, Vitamin C Serum-in-Oil, is only recommended once a day, in the morning.
+However, in cases of heavy sun exposure, the serum is recommended twice a day.

 BUY the complete 3-step routine here